 You animate the results of the analysis to view the deformation of the left rigid arm compared to the right flexible arm.
-During the animation, Adams Car applies a longitudinal force at the hub.
+During the animation, Adams Car displays a force vector at the hub.

 - 1. From the Review menu, select Animation Controls. - 2.
-Select the Play tool Adams Car animates the suspension.
+Select the Play tool